crhntr/tdd-set/README.md

 # gorpi
 A Set Implemented in Multiple Ways in Go With BDD Style Tests Using Only The Standard Library

+A friend of mine wanted to be introduced to practice pair programming, Go, and [RPIs (Rob’s Pairing Interview)](https://builttoadapt.io/the-developer-hiring-process-is-broken-672bf273c183) in preparation for an interview.
+So the initial version of this codebase was the result of that pairing session.
+We paired for a little under two hours.
+Subsequently, I spent a about two hours finishing the linked list and writing the map implementation.
+I also refactored the test suite to follow a more BDD style.

 ## Example Test Output
 ```